Barbara Ray, Nature Education Coordinator

 - Gardens are to be maintained through organic means only.

-- Gardeners are responsible for their plot weeding, watering and general upkeep.
+- Gardeners are responsible for their plot weeding, watering, and general upkeep.

-- Gardeners must provide their own tools.
+- Gardeners are responsible for all of their own tools.

 - Fencing less than two feet in height is permitted to exclude garden pests.

 - Trellises must be 6’ or less and should not impede neighboring plots.